top of page

 INSTITUTIONAL REAL ESTATE ALLOCATIONS MONITOR

-The 2023 Real Estate Allocations Monitor includes research collected on a blind basis from 175 institutional investors in 25 countries.
-The 2023 participants hold total assets under management (“AUM”) exceeding US$10.2 trillion and have portfolio investments in real estate totaling approximately US$1.1 trillion.
-Our survey consisted of 27 questions concerning portfolio allocations to the asset class, current and future investments in real estate, investor conviction, investment management trends and the role of various investment strategies and vehicles within the context of the real estate allocation (e.g., direct investments, joint ventures and private funds).
+The 2024 Real Estate Allocations Monitor includes research collected on a blind basis from 186 institutional investors in 25 countries.
+The 2024 participants hold total assets under management (“AUM”) exceeding US$13.6 trillion and have portfolio investments in real estate totaling approximately US$1.4 trillion.
+Our survey was conducted between June 2024 to October 2024 and consisted of 26 questions concerning portfolio allocations to the asset class, current and future investments in real estate, investor conviction, investment management trends and the role of various investment strategies and vehicles within the context of the real estate allocation.
 We also included questions regarding historical and target returns as well as environmental, social and governance (“ESG”) policies.

 Media Coverage